echille/E.-Chille-Open-Lab-Notebook/_posts/2022-02-27-primer-phylogeny-workflow.md

-# Testing if canditate amplicon regions can reconstitute the full phylogeny with all SNPs
+# Workflow to test if canditate amplicon regions can reconstitute the full phylogeny with all SNPs

 **The following protocol describes the process that I used to create a phylogeny of our *P. acuta* samples from a candidate amplicon region, using the profilin region as an example.**